marcusreimold/MetaboMind/README.md

 edges, including tooltips for quick inspection.
 The graph can be panned by dragging with the left mouse button, zoomed via the mouse wheel and it updates automatically whenever new triplets are recorded.
+It displays the consolidated `MetaboGraph` loaded from `data/metabograph.gml`.
 The module `graph_entropy_scorer` analyses the semantic order of this graph and provides a normalized entropy score with textual explanation.